2208 East 350 North

 Marks has co-authored photography publications with accompanying traveling exhibitions, including The Horse: Photographic Images, 1839 to the Present (Harry Abrams, 1991); New Realities: Hand-Colored Photography, 1839 to the Present (University of Wyoming Art Museum, 1997-98); Hope Photographs (Thames & Hudson, 1998), a book and exhibition of contemporary photographs circulated to ten US museum venues, 1998 through 2001; The Hidden Presence (Ceros / Librairie Plantureux, Paris, 2005), a collection of "hidden mother" tintypes; and "The Office/In and Out of the Box," shown at the Dorsky Gallery, New York City.

 The availability of a photograph is subject to prior sale, and prices are subject to change without prior notice (please call to confirm).
 Prices are quoted in US$, excluding shipping and tax if applicable.
-Unless other arrangements are made, payment is due prior to shipment of the photograph(s) and must be in US$, payable on a US bank, or by approved credit card.
+Unless other arrangements are made, payment is due prior to shipment of the photograph(s) and must be in US$, payable on a US bank.
 Title for the purchased photograph(s) is not transferred to the purchaser until payment in full is received by Lee Marks Fine Art.
 Sales tax is applicable to all purchases within the state of Indiana and will be charged unless a valid Indiana resale or tax-exempt permit is provided.
 Purchased photograph(s) will be carefully packed, insured and shipped at the expense of the client.
 Foreign shipments are subject to the customs regulations of the country to which they are sent.
 All photographs are guaranteed to be as described and are in excellent condition unless otherwise noted.
 Should you not be satisfied with your purchase, the photograph(s) may be returned within seven days of the delivery date, packed carefully in the original packing material, and insured in transit for the full value.
 To return a purchase, please call Lee Marks Fine Art to make arrangements in advance.

 Please note that the purchase of any photograph(s) does not constitute the purchase of a copyright or permission to reproduce the image(s).
 All images are protected by copyright owned by the photographers and/or photographers’ estates.